Everything You Need to Know About Tasmania: 14 Questions Answered

 Q: What about the Tasmanian Devil?

-You won't see one in the wild — they're nocturnal and endangered (facial tumor disease has decimated the population).
+You won't spot one in the wild — they're nocturnal and endangered, with facial tumor disease having thinned the population.
 But several sanctuaries have them:

 Tasmanian Devil Unzoo (near Port Arthur) — AUD $39